daattali/beautiful-jekyll/_posts/2020-10-27-thanksgiving-in-our-homeschool.md

 - homeschooling curriculum review
 - canadian thanksgiving
 - american thanksgiving
+description: A review of a thanksgiving curriculum we used in our homeschool.

 ---
 Crystin Morris over at [Delightfully Feasting](https://www.instagram.com/delightfullyfeasting/) on Instagram gifted me [a mini Thanksgiving unit](https://huitlife.com/product/delighting-in-festivity-thanksgiving-pdf-only/) to use with our family (ages 9, 7, 4, and 1).
 Today, I'll be sharing with you my thoughts on it when we went through it a couple weeks ago for our [Canadian Thanksgiving week](https://en.wikipedia.org/wiki/Thanksgiving_(Canada)).